Since 2017

 Instructions

 1. I prepare the ingredients.
-Optional: mix raisins with candied fruits or chopped nuts.
-Cut butter into small cubes for faster softening.
-Cream MUST be very cold for whipping later.
+Optionally, mix the raisins with candied fruits or nuts.
+Cut the butter into small cubes so it softens faster.
+The cream must be very cold.

 Step 1